xbst/KUSBA/Docs/v2-Rampon-Firmware.md

 ### 1. Flash Rampon Anchor to the MCU

 You can do this step on a PC or on your Raspberry Pi (or another Linux machine).
+<br> Your KUSBA might already have the firmware pre-flashed.
+If it does, you can skip this step.
 <details>
   <summary>PC (Easier)</summary>